BagelDogM/latex-ui/doc.md

   "type": etc
   ...
-  "bucket": <appropriate bucket, from config>, "function": <appropriate function, from config>
+  "bucket": <appropriate bucket, from config>, "compile-to": <appropriate text, from config>
 }
 ```

 ## Compilation layer
-### Functions
+### Functions (compile-to)
-Each element in the passed JSON will be converted into the appropriate text using the `function` attribute.
-This attribute uses "$<fieldname>" syntax for string replacement.
+Each element in the passed JSON will be converted into the appropriate text using the `compile-to` attribute.
+This attribute uses Jinja2 for string replacement.
 Then the functions are added to the appropriate buckets.

 ### Buckets
 Each function is prescribed a bucket by the Backenc layer via the "bucket" attribute in the config.
 The functions are added to their appropriate bucket in the order they are found  (so sorting should be done in the backend.)
 They are joined by `joiner`.
 Each bucket also has begin and end text that is added conditionally.